Skip to main content

 5. Protect your faucets from freezing

 First, close any shut-off valves that serve your outdoor faucets.
 Then you want to open your faucets to drain the line (there might be a small cap on your faucet that you can loosen to help the draining).
-If you don't have shut-off valves and your faucets aren’t ‘freeze–proof’ types, you can get styrofoam faucet covers at home improvement stores like Rona (earn 2% in CAA Dollars), or Walmart (earn 1% in CAA Dollars).
+If you don't have shut-off valves and your faucets aren’t ‘freeze–proof’ types, you can get styrofoam faucet covers at most home improvement stores.

 To freeze-proof your underground sprinklers, follow the manufacturer's instructions (you kept those, right?) for draining your system and protecting it from the ravages of winter.